 Rural Water Grants: Public water supply districts and communities with a population of fewer than 10,000 may be eligible for rural water grants.
-These grants cover up to 50 percent of the eligible cost of a project that does not qualify for a loan from the Drinking Water State Revolving Fund Program.
-Grants are capped at \$500,000, and there are restrictions.
-There are no additional funds available for Rural Water Grants in fiscal year 2018.
+These grants cover up to 50 percent of the eligible cost of a project.
+Grants are capped at \$500,000.
+There are no funds available for Rural Water Grants in fiscal year 2019.

-Additional information on Engineering Report Services Grants, Small Borrower Loans and Rural Water Grants is available online:
+Additional information about Engineering Report Services Grants, Small Borrower Loans, and Rural Water Grants is available online: